-- (3) the manner of giving notice by publication or otherwise, and the time and effect thereof; - (4) designating agents for receipt of notice or service in other states; - (5) the filing and renewal of any financing statements in any jurisdiction under the Uniform Commercial Code [Chapter 55 NMSA 1978] or comparable law; and - (6) any matter related or incidental to authority elsewhere granted in the Public Securities Short-Term Interest Rate Act and deemed by the legislative body to be necessary or convenient to carry out the purpose of that act. - B. The issuance of the initial bonds under the Public Securities Short-Term Interest Rate Act within the time periods provided for in Section 6-15-9 or Subsection F [Subsection I] of Section 3-31-1 NMSA 1978 or in any other applicable law relating to time limitations on the issuance of bonds shall constitute compliance with any such law as to such bonds and any renewal, refunding or remarketing of such bonds or of such renewal or refunding bonds, notwithstanding that the renewal or refunding bonds are issued or the remarketing of such bonds occurs after such period. - C. Any maximum maturities for bonds provided for by law which otherwise would be applicable to bonds issued under the Public Securities Short-Term Interest Rate Act shall limit the maturities of bonds issued under that act. - D. The remarketing of indebtedness after a demand for payment or delivery or put for purchase or repurchase shall not be deemed to be a new issuance of the indebtedness but shall constitute a continuance of the original indebtedness.
+- (3) the manner of giving notice by publication or otherwise, and the time and effect thereof; - (4) designating agents for receipt of notice or service in other states; - (5) the filing and renewal of any financing statements in any jurisdiction under the Uniform Commercial Code [Chapter 55 NMSA 1978] or comparable law; and - (6) any matter related or incidental to authority elsewhere granted in the Public Securities Short-Term Interest Rate Act and deemed by the legislative body to be necessary or convenient to carry out the purpose of that act. - B. The issuance of the initial bonds under the Public Securities Short-Term Interest Rate Act within the time periods provided for in Section 6-15-9 or Subsection F [Subsection G] of Section 3-31-1 NMSA 1978 or in any other applicable law relating to time limitations on the issuance of bonds shall constitute compliance with any such law as to such bonds and any renewal, refunding or remarketing of such bonds or of such renewal or refunding bonds, notwithstanding that the renewal or refunding bonds are issued or the remarketing of such bonds occurs after such period. - C. Any maximum maturities for bonds provided for by law which otherwise would be applicable to bonds issued under the Public Securities Short-Term Interest Rate Act shall limit the maturities of bonds issued under that act. - D. The remarketing of indebtedness after a demand for payment or delivery or put for purchase or repurchase shall not be deemed to be a new issuance of the indebtedness but shall constitute a continuance of the original indebtedness.

 Bracketed material. - The bracketed material in Subsection B was inserted by the compiler.
-Following the amendment of 3-31-1 NMSA by Laws 1983, Chapter 57 and Laws 1995, Chapter 141, the reference to Subsection F of 3-31-1 NMSA 1978 should be to Subsection I of 3-31-1 NMSA 1978.
-The bracketed material was not enacted by the legislature and is not a part of the law.
+Following the amendment of 3-31-1 NMSA by Laws 1983, Chapter 57, the reference to Subsection F of 3-31-1 NMSA 1978 should be to Subsection G of 3-31-1 NMSA 1978.